fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_010.md

 is a way of behaving that is a sweet-spot between how I am in private and what my coworkers find to be someone they can accept.

-## Is It Okay to Take a Break from Studying Software Development?
+## Is It Okay To Take A Break From Studying Software Development?

 Naturally, studying too much has a negative effect on knowledge retention and study without retention seems ineffective to me.